TheNoobInventor/lidarbot/README.md

 The blue arrows indicate unfiltered odometry, while the green ones are the filtered odometry.

-TODO: add gif of navigation in Gazebo Fortress

 ### Physical

-Run a similar set on commands on the physical lidarbot for localization and navigation.
+Run a similar set of commands on the physical lidarbot for localization and navigation.
 Bring up lidarbot:

 ```
 ros2 launch lidarbot_bringup lidarbot_bringup_launch.py